-Forty-five public submissions were received in relation to this application, of which only four were supportive.
-Those opposing the application did so primarily on the basis that they perceive GM food to be unsafe.
-The food safety concerns raised in submissions have been addressed by the safety assessment carried out by ANZFA.
+ANZFA undertook two rounds of public consultation in relation to this application.
+In response, 45 submissions were received during the first round, and 20 submissions were received in the second round.
+The majority of the submissions received were not supportive.
+Those opposing the application did so primarily on the basis of perceived health and environmental concerns.
+The food safety concerns raised in submissions have been addressed by the safety assessment report.